VCSTDN2024/imad5112-assignment-2-Sylvester-N/README.md

 ### Video Demo:
-A video showcasing the app's functionality can be viewed here: [YouTube Video Link].
+A video showcasing the app's functionality can be viewed here: https://youtu.be/h-HXaYXn5S4?si=TXcakDe1V4QmSBFl

 ## Challenges and Learnings